ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-01-25-Space-Shows-Spring-2024.md

 ### About time

 Shows will run about 40 minutes, and start promptly.
-Doors open about 10 minutes before the listed start time and will will have to close shortly after the start time.
-Unfortunately, we can't be letting people trickle in late since it ruins the experience for the rest of the guests (Just pretend you're trying to actually catch a rocket launch - they won't be able to just open the doors real quick if you're 5 minutes late). (i.e. <b>No Late Seating</b>)
+Doors open about 10 minutes before the listed start time and will have to close shortly after the start time.
+Unfortunately, we can't be letting people trickle in late since it ruins the experience for the rest of the guests and it's really dark.
+(Just pretend you're trying to actually catch a rocket launch - they won't be able to just open the doors real quick if you're 5 minutes late). (i.e. <b>No Late Seating</b>)

 ### The Current Schedule: